 Only Ken and Ryu, I find it hard to beat Blanka

 Keep a Wee Ninja hanging and an UNKLE album banging”

 Then there’s the fact that Lupe once showcased his samurai swordsmanship skills.

 The impact Cartoon Network’s Adult Swim has had on hip hop is staggering.
 Last year, Vice published a piece detailing the appreciation of lo-fi hip hop radio and its ties to anime.
-Once again, Adult Swim is credited as a source of inspiration.
+Once again, Adult Swim is a source of inspiration.

 Anime is growing, partly due to streaming services but also doing well on traditional network TV.
 Adult Swim is getting its own 24 hour channel in Canada that will perhaps inspire a whole new generation of rappers.

-An excellent example of the new wave of anime and hip hop blending together is the black owned creative agency Noir Caesar creating projects like Primus 7.
+An excellent example of the new wave of anime and hip hop blending together is the Black-owned creative agency Noir Caesar creating projects like Primus 7.

 So the amazing aesthetics of anime make it a great well to draw from.
 With increasing access and technological advances, we may see more rappers get into anime.
 Some may even develop their own.